What is diabetic retinopathy?

-In later stages of the disease, blood vessels in the retina start to bleed into the vitreous (gel-like fluid in the center of the eye).
+In later stages of the disease, blood vessels in the retina start to bleed into the vitreous (gel-like fluid that fills your eye).
 If this happens, you may see dark, floating spots or streaks that look like cobwebs.
 Sometimes, the spots clear up on their own — but it’s important to get treatment right away.
 Without treatment, the bleeding can happen again, get worse, or cause scarring.

 What other problems can diabetic retinopathy cause?

 Diabetic retinopathy can lead to other serious eye conditions:

 - Diabetic macular edema (DME).
 Over time, about 1 in 15 people with diabetes will develop DME.
 DME happens when blood vessels in the retina leak fluid into the macula (a part of the retina needed for sharp, central vision).
 This causes blurry vision.